Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Analysis of the factors correlated with transfer

 \textbf{Intra-model transferability.} Within individual models, the success of adversarial suffixes is not uniform.
-Both Figure \ref{fig:intra-model-transfer-comparison} and Figure \ref{fig:model-transfer-multiple-seeds} highlight that certain prompts are consistently more vulnerable; these appear as horizontal bands with a higher density of successful jailbreaks in the figures.
+Figure \ref{fig:intra-model-transfer-comparison} highlights that certain prompts are consistently more vulnerable; these appear as horizontal bands with a higher density of successful jailbreaks.
 Conversely, some adversarial suffixes exhibit greater potency, successfully compromising a larger set of prompts within the same model.
 These are identifiable as denser vertical bands in Figure \ref{fig:intra-model-transfer-comparison}.
 A noteworthy phenomenon is the off-target efficacy of some suffixes: a suffix optimized for a specific prompt (i.e. its corresponding diagonal entry in Figure \ref{fig:intra-model-transfer-comparison}) may fail to jailbreak its prompt but successfully jailbreak other prompts (off-diagonal) within the same model.

 \textbf{Inter-model transferability.} Suffixes also transfer across models (Figure \ref{fig:inter-model-transfer}).
-Using suffixes sampled from the multi-seed pool (Figure \ref{fig:model-transfer-multiple-seeds}), we observe an asymmetry: suffixes optimized on a more aligned model (Llama 3.2) transfer better to a less aligned one (Qwen) than vice versa.
+Using suffixes sampled from the same pool of suffixes generated with multiple random initializations, we observe an asymmetry: suffixes optimized on a more aligned model (Llama 3.2) transfer better to a less aligned one (Qwen) than vice versa.

 \textbf{Takeaways.} In sum, transfer occurs within and across models, but success depends on the model, the prompt’s vulnerability, and the potency of the suffix.
 The next sections analyze these factors.